panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 commentsThreadId: javascript-prototypal-inheritance
 ---

 I believe that you don't know JavaScript until you know prototypal inheritance.
-It enormously influences how objects work in JavaScript.
+Prototypes greatly influence how objects work in JavaScript.

-The prototypal inheritance is often asked during JavaScript coding interviews.
+The prototypal inheritance is often asked during coding interviews, since this knowledge is a good indicator of how deep you understand of JavaScript.

-This guide will help you understand prototypal inheritance in JavaScript in an easy and accessible way.
+This guide will help you easily understand prototypal inheritance in JavaScript.

 ## 1. Objects only